jethrokuan/catkin_ros/src/systems/mvp_grasping/README.md

     rosrun mvp_grasping panda_open_loop_grasp.py  # Run open-loop scenario

-1.  `ggrasp_rt` continuously receives depth images from the intel realsense, and produces target grasp poses (at `/ggrasp/predict`)
+1.  `ggrasp_rt` continuously receives depth images from the intel realsense, and produces target grasp poses at `/ggrasp/predict`
-2. A single target grasp pose is read, and used
+2. A single target grasp pose is read, and the target grasp pose is computed
 3. The robot moves to a pregrasp pose `0.05m` above the target pose, and performs a descent using velocity control to grasp the object
 4. The robot then returns to its initial position and releases the gripper